kewljedi/grunt-apple-muncher/README.md

 # grunt-apple-muncher

+> Taking a bite out of the complexities of making your website like apples.
+>
 > Creates apple-touch-icon files from a single file.
 This is meant to lessen the load on designers and developers everywhere by making sure they don't have to resize their apple touch icons.
 > The [Safari Web Content Guide ](http://developer.apple.com/library/ios/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html#//apple_ref/doc/uid/TP40002051-CH3-SW3) has a section on creating the Web Clip Icons.
 > While the [IOS Human Interface Guidelines](http://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/IconsImages/IconsImages.html#//apple_ref/doc/uid/TP40006556-CH14) specifies what devices uses which size.